 Is Being a Niche Agency Really That Important?

 Are you wondering whether your agency really needs to niche down?
 Do you struggle to get prospects to take you seriously?
-Whether you have declared a niche or are running a full-service agency, the secret is owning what you do.
+Whether you have declared yourself as a niche agency or are running a full-service agency, the secret is owning what you do.

 In this episode, we’ll cover: